 The government does not publicly disclose meetings/interactions with the tobacco industry.
-While the Ministry of Health does not meet with the tobacco industry, other departments have communication.
+While the MOH does not meet with the TI, other department have communication.

-While tobacco companies are required to register, there is still no rules for the disclosure or registration of tobacco industry-affiliated organizations, and individuals who represent it.
+While tobacco companies are required to register, there are still no rules for the disclosure or registration of tobacco industry-affiliated organizations and individuals who represent it.